alexeybutyrev/mab/README.md

 The best usage example can be found in the file `simulation.ipynb`

 The package can be used as
-- As a part of another library or software
+- A part of another library or software
 - API (in progress)
 - Theoretical learning by using simulations like in `simulation.ipynb` or with different types of rewards, algorythms and simulation parameters